 Outside work and voluntary activities.
 No board member, employee, their spouse, significant other, or close relative shall engage in employment, consulting work or volunteer activity outside of Rainforest 4 Foundation that competes directly with Rainforest 4 Foundation’s business or takes an opportunity from Rainforest 4 Foundation or implies Rainforest 4 Foundation’s sponsorship or support of the outside employment or activity.

-Rainforest 4 Foundation board members, employees, their spouse, significant other, or close relatives, shall neither give, participate in, acquiesce in, nor accept nor solicit personal gifts, gratuities, bribes or kickbacks, including non-monetised benefits such as offers of future employment or other inducements, from any party seeking to do business with Rainforest 4 Foundation or to influence Rainforest 4 Foundation’s decision or opinion on any programmatic, employment, or contractual matter or to influence Rainforest 4 Foundation’s action in comparable circumstances.
+Rainforest 4 Foundation board members, contractors, partners, employees, their spouse, significant other, or close relatives, shall neither give, participate in, acquiesce in, nor accept nor solicit personal gifts, gratuities, bribes or kickbacks, including non-monetised benefits such as offers of future employment or other inducements, from any party seeking to do business with Rainforest 4 Foundation or to influence Rainforest 4 Foundation’s decision or opinion on any programmatic, employment, or contractual matter or to influence Rainforest 4 Foundation’s action in comparable circumstances.

 This policy has been developed to address conflicts of interest affecting Rainforest 4 Foundation.